FabianVegaA/qiqe/doc/README.md

 The types are:

 - Integer
+- Float
 - Boolean
 - String

-> TODO: Add Float type and an iterable type like List or Tuple.
+> TODO: Add iterable type like List or Tuple.
 The implementation of the iterable type is not decided yet, but it will be thought using cons operator.

 ## Prelude